tob-mas/engineeringportfolio/reports/reports.md

 <div class="content-block">
   <h3><a href="{{ site.baseurl }}/reports/18.06.25">F1 2026 Front Wing Design Study</a></h3>
-  <p>Technical report covering 3D modelling and performance comparison of three front wing concepts for the 2026 F1 season, based on FIA guidelines.</p>
+  <p>Technical reports covering 3D modelling and performance comparison of three front wing concepts and the optimised design for the 2026 F1 season, based on FIA guidelines.</p>
 </div>